Procedures University Records Management

 Destruction Process of eliminating or deleting a record, beyond any possible reconstruction.

-Inactive Record A record no longer needed to conduct current business but preserved until it meets the end of its retention period.
+Inactive Record A record no longer needed to conduct current business but must be preserved until it meets the end of its retention period.

-Official Copy The copy of a record designated to satisfy an organization’s retention requirements for information that exists in multiple copies; also known as the record copy.
+Official Copy The copy of a record designated to satisfy an organization’s retention requirements for information that exists in multiple copies.
+Example: The Registrar’s Office copy of a student’s grades are the Official Copy, not the departmental or instructor copy.

-Records Center A specially designed, warehouse-type facility that provides safe, economical, high-density storage for records consulted infrequently but must be retained for legal or operational reasons.
+Records Center A specially designed, warehouse-type facility that provides safe, economical storage for records consulted infrequently but must be retained for legal or operational purposes.

-Records Lifecycle The span of time of a record from its creation or receipt, through its useful life, to its final disposition, whether that disposition is destruction or retention as a historical record.
+Records Life Cycle The span of time of a record from its creation/receipt, through its useful life, to its final disposition (transfer to another entity, archival retention, or destruction).